FDio/csit/docs/report/introduction/methodology_data_plane_throughput/methodology_plrsearch.rst

 to the long duration estimates sooner.

 But even those long duration estimates could still be of poor quality.
-Even though the estimate computation is Bayesian (so it iss the best it could be within the applied assumptions), it can still of poor quality when compared to what a human would estimate.
+Even though the estimate computation is Bayesian (so it is the best it could be within the applied assumptions), it can still of poor quality when compared to what a human would estimate.